jin8495/jin8495.github.io/README.md

 ### - etc
   - [x] Favicon
     - ~~Not working.
 Need to figure out.~~
-  - [ ] Portrait
-    - Idea: Outdoor stickers on the back of my laptop
   - [ ] Pagination
     - [x] Prev. and Next. within the same category
     - [ ] Prev. and Next. button with its post name